 Some video transmitter might come with built-in microphone that allows audio.
 Read here about why some pilots prefer audio for FPV.
 If you’d like to listen to motor sounds during flights, but your FPV camera doesn’t have a mic, then this could be a handy feature.

-This is a relatively new technology which allows you to change VTX channels and settings right from the Taranis TX menu, or from Betaflight OSD.
+This is a relatively new feature which allows you to change VTX channels and settings right from the Taranis TX menu (A.K.A.
+Taranis LUA Script), or from Betaflight OSD.
+There are currently only a few number of VTX can do this.

 It’s now available on all 3 major mini quad FC firmware.
 However it currently only works on ImmersionRC Tramp HV and TBS Unify Pro VTX.